superfeedr/documentation/subscribers.md

   -d'hub.callback[endpoint][hostname]=my.domain.com'
 {% endprism %}

-#### Response
+#### Response by HTTP status code

-Superfeedr will return `200` with the content if it could retrieve the past entries.
+* `200`: the body includes the feed's status and past items.

-If you are not subscribed to the corresponding feed(s), or if the feed has not yet been added to Superfeedr, you will receive a `404`.
+* `404`: you are not subscribed to the feed.

-If you receive a `422` HTTP, please check the body as it will include the reason for the failure.
+* `422`: please check the body as it will include the reason for the failure.

-Other HTTP response codes are outlined in the [HTTP spec](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
+* Other HTTP response codes are outlined in the [HTTP spec](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).

 ### Streaming RSS

 When retrieving past RSS content, it is possible to keep the HTTP connection to Superfeedr alive.
 This ensures new entries are sent directly to your client.
 To do this, you need to use the `stream.superfeedr.com` endpoint:

 <div class="panel">
   <div class="panel-body"><span class="label label-default">GET</span>&nbsp;<code>https://stream.superfeedr.com</code>